LISA GALLETTI Designs

 Roman shades on the patio doors look great.
 Beautiful brown and teal braided trim on the valances and teal accent pillows helped to unify the space.

-Hobbled shades project for Lynn of Harmony Interiors, Frisco, CO
+Hobbled shades project for Harmony Interiors, Frisco, CO

 Before.
 Project for Harmony Interiors, Frisco, CO.

 After.
 Relaxed roman shade valances cover the motorized shades.

 Shaped upholstered cornice with cording on bottom edge